polterguy/lizzie/docs/introduction.md

 An easy way to visualize this, is by realizing that the statement `@write(...)` does not invoke `write`, but rather creates an anonymous function, that once evaluated will invoke `write` with the arguments you have already declared that you want to use for your `write` invocation.
+Think of this in such a way that in Lizzie function invocations are also objects.

-The above syntax might seem a little bit weird, but realize that Lizzie is entirely built upon _"Symbolic Delegates"_, which are kind of like S-Expressions from Lisp, which implies that everything related to a _"keyword"_ must always be within the paranthesis of the invocation to that keyword.
-We will dive closer into functions later down in this chapter, so just relax if it doesn't make sense to you yet ...
+If you don't understand what the above code does, relax and keep on reading, we will dive deep into functions further down in this document.

 **FYI** - The `{...}` parts above simply creates a _"lambda object"_, that is
 basically a delegate, that internally contains a list of other delegates, that